-If you don’t know me yet and this is the first time you read a blog post of mine; Hi, I’m Julie and I’m French.
-Born and raised in France and moved to the United States when I turned 18.
-Insouciantly thinking I was going to live the dream.
-I am, with major ups and downs but that’s not the topic, and if you want to know more about me, you can check out my recent interview with VoyageLA here or click on About me on the blog!
+If you don’t know me yet and this is the first time you are reading a blog post of mine: Hi, I’m Julie and I’m French.
+Born and raised in France and moved to the United States when I turned 18, thinking I was going to live the dream.
+Which I am, with major ups and downs, but that’s not the topic (and if you want to know more about me, you can check out my recent interview with VoyageLA here or click on About Me)!

-Turns out, I found out about six months ago, through the post of a friend of mine weirdly enough, a devastating post, that his friend’s wife, along with three other women, had died during delivery from who should’ve been my doctor.
+Turns out: a friend-of-a-friend’s wife, along with three other women, died during delivery from the person who should’ve been my doctor.
 I have no idea how and I just can’t wrap my head around it.
 Always follow your gut.
-If your doctor is not there for you in ways that you need him to be, there’s options.
+If your doctor is not there for you in ways that you need them to be, there’s options.

 4. RELATIONSHIP, MOTHERHOOD & OTHER LITTLE DISASTERS